 |GMAT Quant Score (0-60)||GRE Quant Score (130-170)||Percentile (Approx)|

 Most B-schools accept both GRE scores and GMAT scores for admission purposes.
 Hence, figuring out which test is the best for you can be difficult.
 Though business schools use GMAT to GRE conversion tools to check the scores, an exact comparison between the two scores is not possible.
 Therefore, before taking a decision, know which exam aligns with your skills and do your research on the acceptance rate of these scores.
 Besides, consider the points mentioned above, and compare your scores.
+We hope this article helped you to gain a better understanding about GRE GMAT score conversion.

 - Which is better: GRE or GMAT for a Masters admission?